Zhao Zhen the Emperor Renzong of Song — A Benevolent Monarch and An Excellent Artist

 Portrait of Zhao Zhen the Emperor Renzong of Song, by Court Artist of the Song Dynasty — Taipei Palace Museum

-After Emperor Zhao Heng departed, Zhao Zhen ascended to the throne when he was only 12 years old.
+After Emperor Zhao Heng's passing, Zhao Zhen ascended to the throne at the tender age of 12.

 Hence, Liu, respected as Empress Zhangxian Mingsu (968 — 1033), started reigning the empire as the most powerful regent.